Maintenance of the International Space Station: 2012 – Failure of primary Carbon Dioxide Removal Assembly (CDRA)

 The ISS has two rack sized CDRAs (Carbon Dioxide Removal Assemblies) for redundancy with the Lab CDRA primary and the Node 3 CDRA as a powered off backup because of issues with sticking valves in the Node 3.
 It can step in as a backup if necessary but is not the preferred CDRA because of the problems with the sticking Air Selector Valves (ASVs).
 The Russian segment has its own carbon dioxide scrubbers but they are not sufficient for the whole of the ISS.

 On 16 June 2012 the lab CDRA suddenly shut down.
 This problem was traced to a failure of the second of three temperature sensors (the first one had failed previously) and it was quickly restored.
-However it soon shut down again, on 20 June due to erratic data from the one remaining temperature sensor.
+On 20 June it shut down again due to erratic data from the one remaining temperature sensor.
 ISS decided to put the Lab CDRA into standby and activate the Node 3 CDRA instead, even with its valve sticking issues.

 2013 – Ammonia Leak and CDRA issues again

-On 9 May 2013, at around 10:30 a.m.
-CDT, the ISS crew reported seeing small white flakes floating away from the Station’s truss structure.
+On 9 May 2013, at around 3:30 p.m.
+UTC, the ISS crew reported seeing small white flakes floating away from the Station's truss structure.
 Analysis of the crew reports and images captured by external cameras confirmed a leak of ammonia coolant.
 Two days later a spacewalk was undertaken in order to inspect and possibly replace a pump controller box suspected of leaking.

 In early September one of the Air Selector Valves in the CDRA was removed and replaced, but problems with sticking valves persisted, and Node 3 had to be restarted several times.
 The ISS at this point had no new ASVs to install, so if more further issues arose, it would have to rely on reinstalling previously used valves which they retained as "contingency" backups, which are in a degraded state.

 2018 – Leak in Soyuz Orbital Module

-On 29 August 2018, at 7:00 p.m.
-EDT, a small pressure leak was observed in the Russian segment of the ISS.
+On 29 August 2018, at 11:00 p.m.
+UTC, a small pressure leak was observed in the Russian segment of the ISS.
 The crew were allowed to sleep as mission controllers determined there was no danger to them, and investigation the following day revealed a 2mm hole near the hatch of the Soyuz spacecraft.
 The hole was temporarily covered with Kapton tape, and then with an on-board patch kit.
 Neither was sufficient to completely plug the leak.
 Sealant was later applied, which finally stabilised the station's pressure.

 The hole was identified as a drill hole made by an "unsteady hand", potentially during manufacturing or when already in orbit, according to Roscosmos chief Dmitry Rogozin.